 Big Walnut offers a variety of ways to keep up with important news and information on our school district: • Website: The district's site offers a wealth of information about Big Walnut, including school closings and delays, kindergarten registration, Board of Education meeting minutes, Top News, the district Continuous Improvement Plan and curriculum maps.
-Make sure you regularly visit www.bwls.net . • Email Notification System: Receive news, announcements and updates from Big Walnut straight to your email inbox.
-To subscribe or to manage your account, visit the homepage of the district website and sign up for Eagle-i. • Social Media: Facebook, Twitter, and Instagram.
+Make sure you regularly visit www.bwls.net. • Schoology / Email Notification System: Receive news, announcements and updates from Big Walnut straight to your email inbox when setting your notifications • Social Media: Facebook, Twitter, and Instagram.